joshbegley/nyt-latest/README.md

 `The United Healthcare chief executive rose from humble Midwestern beginnings to the top position at a health insurance giant.`\
 https://www.nytimes.com/2026/08/14/nyregion/who-brian-thompson-unitedhealthcare-ceo-mangione.html

-**Live Updates: Mangione Admits Shooting Healthcare Executive as He Pleads Guilty in Federal Court**\
+**Live Updates: Mangione Admits Shooting Health Care Executive as He Pleads Guilty in Federal Court**\
-`Luigi Mangione faces two charges in connection with the 2024 killing of the executive, Brian Thompson, on a Manhattan sidewalk.
+`Luigi Mangione faced two charges in connection with the 2024 killing of the executive, Brian Thompson, on a Manhattan sidewalk.
 Mr. Thompson’s family is also in the courtroom.`\
 https://www.nytimes.com/live/2026/08/14/nyregion/luigi-mangione-plea-deal

 **Ian Frazier Wrote ‘Coyote v.
 Acme’ in 1990.
 Now It’s a Movie.**\